Tek Eye Logo

 • Open Science Framework is a free service to support research.

-• Tropy is a program to help organise research images and photos.
+• Tropy is a program that helps organise research images and photos.

 • VOSviewer is software that can be used to visualise bibliometric and other types of linked items and data.